Extended Producer Responsibility Laws: EPR Packaging Lawsuits

 In the food sector, JBS USA paid $1.1 million to resolve claims from the New York Attorney General that it misled consumers about climate commitments it had no credible plan to fulfill.
 Tyson Foods settled similar litigation over sustainability marketing for one of its product lines.

 These cases share a common thread.
-Corporate environmental statements, whether about packaging programs, recycling rates, or sustainability goals, now carry legal consequences when they are made without adequate substantiation.
+Corporate environmental statements, whether about packaging programs or sustainability goals, now carry legal consequences when they are made without adequate substantiation.
 EPR compliance reporting creates a paper trail that can be used to evaluate whether those statements hold up.

 What EPR Compliance Looks Like for Multi-State Producers

-For any company selling packaged goods in multiple states, the current EPR landscape requires navigating a patchwork of laws with different covered materials, different timelines, different fee structures, and different enforcement regimes.
+For any company selling packaged goods in multiple states, the current EPR landscape requires operating through a patchwork of laws with different covered materials, different timelines, different fee structures, and different enforcement regimes.
 That complexity creates real legal exposure at several points.

 plastic food packaging